College Committees 2021-2022

 The conduct review panel ensures conformity with federal law.
 At the direction of the Dean of Students and the Title IX coordinator, the conduct review panel is convened to review Title IX complaints involving incidents that arise to a level that supersedes independent courses of action and/or informal resolutions, and which require intervention.
 Hearings are conducted in particular situations such as sexual harassment or sexual misconduct.

 Core Council for Gay and Lesbian Students

-The core council acts as a resource to the vice president for student affairs in identifying the ongoing needs of gay and lesbian students and assists in implementing campus-wide educational programming on sexual orientation issues.
+The core council acts as a resource to the Dean of Students in identifying the ongoing needs of gay and lesbian students and assists in implementing campus-wide educational programming on sexual orientation issues.

 Council on Being Catholic and Benedictine

 Sue Gabert Ed.D., Director of Campus Ministry, Chair